Updated December 2023

 City Day Trips

 You can never go wrong with a day trip to San Francisco.
 This is where we lived for nearly a decade and we still make at least one day trip a month.
 If you time it right, you can be in the city in less than an hour and a half.
-There is so much to do here — check out my Local’s Travel Guide to San Francisco for my personal recommendations.
+There is so much to do here — check out my Local’s Travel Guide to San Francisco and guide to the best restaurants in San Francisco for my personal recommendations.
 You may find something new to do!

 Want to make it an overnight trip?
-I’d recommend booking a night at The Proper San Francisco
+Take a look at this guide to the best hotels in San Francisco!

 Over the years, we’ve popped into Oakland for food and exploring.
 It really has grown a lot and new businesses, coffee shops, and restaurants keep popping up.
 A classic area to explore would be Jack London Square on the water — you’ll find a ton of restaurants here.
 Another favorite is Temescal Alley for artisan shops.
 Afar has a great list of places to check out as well.

 If you’re looking for a change of scenery, the downtown area of Berkeley has great shopping and food too.
 We often buzz right by it on our way to SF, and I always forget how many great things there are to see and do here.
-The Berkeley Art Museum is wonderful to check out and then afterward I’d head to 4th street for shopping + food.
+The UC Berkeley Art Museum is wonderful to check out and then afterward, I’d head to 4th Street for shopping and food.

 Outdoor Day Trips